magrogabriel/magrogabriel/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Python, JavaScript, Node.Js, SQL, HTML and CSS;
+- 🤔 I'm a Front End Dev looking for upgrading my skills and become a FullStack Dev;
-- 🤔 I’m looking for upgrading my dev skills and expand my knowledge about programming;
+- 🌱 I’m currently improving my HTML, CSS, JavaScript, ReactJs and Node.Js abilities;
 - 💬 Ask me about how i love coffee;
 - 📫 How to reach me: gabrielmagro.94@gmail.com